slowernews/wisdom-tldr/chapters/chapter_3_action.md

 The mind that opens to a new idea never returns to its original size. -- Albert Einstein

 Play is a gateway to possibility.
 Einstein called play the essential feature of productive thought.
 Seneca was also a fan of combinatorial play.

+> *'Moments of originality and moments of conformity.'*
 -->